adoptium/aqa-systemtest/openjdk.test.modularity/doc/test.modularity.md

 are used for various testing purposes including patching, upgrading module paths, class loading, etc.

 ###What setup is required?
-openjdk.test.modularity can be built as part of openjdk-systemtest on your local machine.
-Please follow instructions in the [openjdk-systemtest wiki at Adopt](https://github.com/AdoptOpenJDK/openjdk-systemtest/) for instructions on how to install systemtest prereqs.
+openjdk.test.modularity can be built as part of aqa-systemtest on your local machine.
+Please follow instructions in the [aqa-systemtest wiki at Adopt](https://github.com/adoptium/aqa-systemtest/) for instructions on how to install systemtest prereqs.

 ###Use cases